sharish/ZeroGravityAnimation/README.md

 Make random object fly on your screen.

-The library helps in easier development of flying random  objects on random directions (or on specific directions) to give  a goodUI experience for the  user.
-Specifically made  for gaming  purpose, thelibrary willbe highly useful  for apps that deals  with space  related animations, thus  named as ZeroGravityAnimation.
-The library  works  with a  class  called OverTheTopLayer, that makes the object to fly on the top of the screen.
+The repo helps in easier development of flying random  objects on random directions (or on specific directions) to give  a goodUI experience for the  user.
+Specifically made  for gaming  purpose, the repo will  be highly useful  for apps that deals  with space  related animations, thus  named as ZeroGravityAnimation.
+The animation  works with a class  called OverTheTopLayer, that makes the object to fly on the top of the screen.
 A ViewGroup layout can be passed optionally that acts as a container for the animating objects.